Main beneficiaries & outcomes

 Performance evaluation

-Long term maintenance and sustainability
+Long term project sustainability and maintenance

 The sustainability of the adaptation measures implemented in Mixteque is considerably limited due to the country's socioeconomic and political situation, which has direct repercussions on public, private and community actors, especially in the case of the ICAE-Universidad de los Andes, the irrigation committees and the community councils.
 Which see reduced their financial and human resources to continue with some important processes such as the MHMP (completely stopped after 2018), the fencing of wetlands, the implementation of the regulations for the use of participatory zoning and rotational grazing practices.